top of page

 Urban planners

 Have mostly strived, and increasingly so in recent years, to prioritise our wellbeing.
-Seating is provided (sometimes with varying degrees of success), but now we must respond to more extreme weather and other climate changes.
+Seating is provided (sometimes with varying degrees of success - ergonomics could improve this example), but now we must respond to more extreme weather and other climate changes.
 Making necessary Adaptations - as part of deeply informed steps towards safer places ~ Do we know enough about what this looks like?
 About the challenges and solutions?

 Do we prioritise preparation and prevention?
 Or do harmful incidents, near misses and serious problems lead to reaction and regret - then results?
 We must do better.